jxsvoboda/sycek/README.md

 Accepted syntax
 ---------------
 ccheck has a good understanding of the C language (C89, C99, C11, but *not* K & R).
-However for some particular syntax that is valid C, but has bad style, ccheck will currently fail with an Error instead of just reporting or fixing the style issue.

-Bad style that currently triggers a parse error:

-  * Gratuitous `;` (e.g. empty declaration or null statement)
-  * Gratuitous nested block
-  * Any use of null statement (`;`) except as the body of a while loop or in the header of a for loop

 Apart from standard C, ccheck also understands some compiler-specific extensions, such as

   * GCC (extended) inline assembler